'Leaf' it to nature for compost and nutrients

-However, tree leaves can be a valuable asset to gardeners who want to start a compost pile or add nutrients to lawns, Trinklein said.
+However, tree leaves can be a valuable asset to gardeners who want to start a compost pile or add nutrients to lawns, Trinklein says.

 First, clear the lawn by mowing damp leaves.
 Adjust your mower to its highest setting and mow in a crisscross pattern.
 Mow twice to cut leaves to confetti-size pieces.
 These small pieces will filter into the lawn, decompose and release nutrients for the grass.